undarr/algeble_cpp/README.md

 * Game structure

+A user-friendly game menu, gamemode selection menu and in-game menu is created to faciliate user inputs.
 * Different display modes

 A detailed display mode can be selected by new players to adapt with the input requirements, while a simple display mode can be selected to minimize display length.
 * Continue game

 A function to load a previously on-going game saved in a .txt file
 * Load gameseed

 A gameseed is a 13-digit string that uniquely identifies all custom settings of a game.
-2 games with the same gameseed have the same settings and random variables but can be played differently.
+2 games with the same gameseed have the same settings and random variables (when using the same OS & platform) but can be played differently.
 Players can share the gameseed once they encounter an interesting game.
-* View High Score
+* Leaderboard

-High scores are setted for standard and variant
+6 leaderboards are setted for standard and variant games of different expression length.
+A reset function is
 * Show all clues

 * Surrender function

 * Error handling

+* Trimspace
+Spaces before and after the input text will be automatically removed.

 ## Code requirements
 * Generation of random game sets or events\n